All Episodes

 He's a good friend of ours.

-I don't have Mark Simone standing by.
+We did have Mark Simone standing by.

-Who do we have standing by?
+Who did we have standing by?

 Greg Garrett standing by.